vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 ##  Device Config as a Service

-Device Config as a Service involves the utilization of device models by an Operations Support System (OSS) to configure network elements through an SDN controller.
+Device Config as a Service involves the utilization of device models by an OSS to configure network elements through an SDN controller.
 In this scenario, the SDN controller acts as an intermediary between the OSS and the network elements, providing a configuration service for each network element.

 By leveraging device models, the OSS gains a common representation of the network elements' capabilities and configuration parameters.
 These device models define the desired configuration for specific functionalities, such as ACLs or routing policies.
 The OSS utilizes these device models to define the desired configuration for each network element.